From Malibu to Irvine, here’s your definitive guide to the best playgrounds around Los Angeles

 In keeping with its rock-filled surroundings, this massive park is all about climbing and boy does it deliver!
 Perfect for little billy goats that are climbing the walls at home, let them loose here where they can scamper until their hearts (and hooves) are content.
 From rock walls to a giant web, tree stumps to a man-made boulder, if it's climbable, this playground's got it.

-Know Before You Go: If your toddling tots are still too tiny for the big playground, make your way to the smaller, shaded one tucked behind the recreation center.
+Insider Tip: If your toddling tots are still too tiny for the big playground, make your way to the smaller, shaded one tucked behind the recreation center.

 22360 Devonshire St.